drunyd/ckanban/README.md

 - Project notes: Edit / Save buttons in the Notes section, `Ctrl+Enter` saves.
 - Color selection: palette opens from the 🎨 button in the header.
 - Bookmarks: open panel, '+ Bookmark' to add; quick search with `Ctrl+B`.
+- View status change time: small timestamp at top‑left of each card.
+- Worked report: click `Worked` button, enter date (YYYY-MM-DD) to see daily status movements.
 - Export: JSON file named `ckanban-export.json` for backups.
 - Import: choose JSON file matching schema to replace current board.
 - PDF: Generate a printable summary of all projects.